Volunteer Emergency Services Fund

 Applications should be clearly focused on the activities of emergency services volunteer groups or first responder groups that will build their capacity and capability, including the health and wellbeing of their volunteers.

-Priority 2: Priority will be given to activities that are responding to identified community need and priorities to ensure local groups are ready for the 2021/22 fire season, including those that will support volunteers’ wellbeing and mental health (grants up to $25,000).
+Priority will be given to activities that are responding to identified community need and priorities to ensure local groups are ready for emergency activation in their communities, including those that will support volunteers’ wellbeing and mental health (grants up to $25,000).

 Applicants are welcome to discuss their application with FRRR staff on the contact details above.